 Ocean Space is a new collaborative platform for research, discovery, and innovation supporting ocean stewardship and conservation.
-The exhibition is the creative output of eight years of explorations and research.
+The exhibition is the creative output of eight years of explorations and research and is spearheaded by TBA21-Academy.
 Ocean Space opens with a largescale installation and research project focused on the seas by pioneering video and performance artist Joan Jonas.
 Curated by Stefani Hessler, the installation includes dozens of drawings, mirror sculptures, video installations, and theatre boxes in large scale.
 TBA21–Academy also opens its archives to the public with the first physical presentation of OceanArchive.
 Ocean Space will be based in the historic church of San Lorenzo, which was largely closed to the public for the past 100 years.
 This is an additional argument to visit Ocean Space in Venice.

 Exhibition From March 24

 The first monographic exhibition of Luc Tuymans (°1958) in Italy is one of my favourites for this year.
 The title ‘La Pelle’ (The Skin) refers to Curzio Malaparte’s 1943 novel.
 The exhibition includes over 80 works of the Belgian artist and focuses on his paintings from 1986 to today.
 Considered as one of the most influential painters of the international art scene, Luc Tuymans has been dedicating himself to figurative painting since the mid 1980s.
 He has contributed throughout his career to the rebirth of this medium in contemporary art.
 Luc Tuymans will also unveil a site-specific work created specifically for the spaces of Palazzo Grassi.
 In parallel, the exhibition ‘Luogo e Segni’ will be on display at Punta della Dogana.